SAP/fundamental-styles/docs/pages/components/time.md

 ## Default Cozy Mode
 Default cozy mode implemented mostly to be used mobile devices.
 There should be at most 1 active column.
 In those examples it's hour or meridian.
-The rest should be marked as collapsed
+The rest of items should be marked as collapsed `fd-time__item--collapsed`.
 {% capture default-time %}
 <div class="docs-time-wrapper">
     <div class="fd-time">